-US-China trade war risks driving Fed policy, not Trump's carping: economists
+US-China trade war risks driving Fed policy, not Trump's carping: Economists

 While the United States and China made mutual concessions in their trade dispute, which has now run for over a year and has bruised world economies and rattled markets, global manufacturing activity and business confidence has taken a hit.

-Nearly 80per cent of over 60 economists said U.S.-China trade relations would either worsen or stay the same by the end of next year.
+Nearly 80 per cent of more than 60 economists said US-China trade relations would either worsen or stay the same by the end of next year.
 These same economists have been warning for two years now, in responses to questions asked in Reuters polls, that protectionism was the biggest threat to the world economy.

 What has changed recently is that they are generally no longer optimistic about a resolution any time soon.